abhigitpoddar/project_book_rental/readme.md

       ![alt text](doc/screenshots/refresh2.png)

+## Future Scopes
+1. Introduce Author for Book Model
+2. Expose an API to list all books for an Author
+3. As soon as Admin stops the Rental, An invoice gets generated and sends through the email to the User with billing amount and usage of months
+4. Integrating book recommendations based on previously rented titles.
+5. Reporting and analysis

 ## Important:
 1. we should not push the local .env file to Git Repo, that should be used for local work.
 But here, it has been pushed for the reference, we can push one file .env.copy with the variable names without values

 2. Here .env variable TIMEUNIT value must be "Month" or "Minute".
 This has been done to adjust the same property between 'large scale: Month' and 'small scale: Minute'.
-If the requirement is in month, to test it in local, we can test using TIMEUNIT=Minute.
+In order to test it in local with small duration, we can test using TIMEUNIT=Minute.